delannoy/cms-das-lumi-short-exercise/_episodes/03-normtag-and-certification.md

 # Data Certification

 > ## Note
-> This section has some overlap with [Excercise 6 from the PPD offline lesson](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchool2022PPDExercise#Exercise_6_Compute_the_integrate) and [Exercise 14 from the third Pre-exercise set](https://fnallpc.github.io/cms-das-pre-exercises/03-CMSDataAnalysisSchoolPreExerciseThirdSet/index.html)
+> This section has some overlap with [Excercise 6 from the PPD offline lesson](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchool2022PPDExercise#Exercise_6_Compute_the_integrate) and [Exercise 14 from the third Pre-Exercise Set](https://fnallpc.github.io/cms-das-pre-exercises/03-CMSDataAnalysisSchoolPreExerciseThirdSet/index.html)
 {: .callout}

 Data collected by CMS is *certified* on a luminosity-section basis to determine the subset of *data of good quality to be included in physics analyses*.